 Learn about smart meters

-Smart meters – what exactly are they?
-How do they differ to a ‘regular’ or a basic meter and how do you know if you’ve got one already?
+How do smart meters differ from a ‘regular’ or basic meter, and how do you know if you’ve got one already?

 What is a smart meter?

-A smart meter is able to measure your electricity usage digitally every 30 minutes and send that information directly to us (Simply Energy) each day.
-There’s no more need for meter reader to visit your property and no more estimated reads.
+A smart meter measures your electricity usage digitally every 30 minutes and sends that information directly to your energy retailer daily.
+As it's read digitally, there's no need for a meter reader to visit your property and no more estimated reads.

 What are the benefits of having a smart meter?